FI0330 – Unrelated Business Taxable Income (UBTI)

 - Gains or losses from sale of property (not inventory)

-- Rents from real property (however, see “Sales or Rentals to the General Public” below – rental of real property becomes taxable when the University provides services to the general public with the rental)
+- Rents from real property, which is contingent with debt finance issues, and some personal property (see “Sales or rentals to the general public” below – rental of real property becomes taxable when the University provides services to the general public with the rental)

 - Royalty income